 - Students are responsible for having all necessary travel documents or visas for the program.
 The SA will advise but does not obtain passports or visas for faculty or students. - Students should allow adequate time to apply for and receive their passports (approx. 6 weeks).
 Students will be instructed to upload passport information into their online account.
-SA advises that passports be valid for at least 6 months after departure from the host country. - Non-US citizens participating in your program may have different entry requirements, so these students need to proactivity research what additional documents they need for entry/travel in the host country. - For State Department travel tips consult https://travel.state.gov/content/travel/en/international-travel.html
+SA advises that passports be valid for at least 6 months after departure from the host country. - Non-US citizens participating in your program may have different entry requirements, so these students need to check with the consulate/embassy at your destination to verify what additional documents (if any) they need for entry/travel in the host country. - For State Department travel tips consult http://travel.state.gov/travel/tips/tips 1232.html